mgoldsmith1/BinaryTree-UnitTest/README.md

 Finds the Max Distinct Path of a Binary tree from root to leaf in C++.

 ## Unit Testing
-This project uses the Google Test framework
+This project uses the Google C++ Test framework

 ## Instructions
 From the BinaryTree-UnitTest directory: